-III.
 ADDITIONAL FIGURES

-In this section, we present additional Figures for the main part of this article.
-Some of the following captions also contain physical discussions or additional information for figures in the main part; in particular the values of T and μ for both approaches and the four states shown in Fig. 3 are given in the caption of Fig. S4 below.
+In this section, we present additional SupMat Figures for the main part of this article.
+The figure captions and figure notes contain physical discussions or additional information for figures in the main part; in particular the values of T and μ for both approaches and the four states shown in Fig. 3 are given in the caption of Fig. S4 below.